 Miguel shrugged and disappeared into his tent.
-Minutes later Sun heard Miguel’s soft snoring.
-He went through his normal routine of cleaning up from dinner and getting things ready for the morning.
+Minutes later, Sun heard Miguel’s soft snoring.
+It always amazed Sun how his brother could nod off so quickly.
+Sun went through his standard routine of cleaning up from dinner and getting things ready for the morning.

 Had he just seen a flash of red light?
-It had appeared near the largest pyramid if he wasn’t seeing things.
-It was just a pinpoint, perhaps the glint of the eye reflection of a jaguar approaching?
+It was a pinpoint, perhaps the glint of the eye reflection of a jaguar approaching.

 He stepped toward the ruins of the temple.
 The red light was weaving its way toward him on the ground.
-He could see it between the blades of thick grass.
+He could see it appear sporadically between the blades of thick grass.

 Too late he tried to move back again.
-The creeping, ghostly image of the boa was already wrapped around his feet.
-He was surprised to feel the substantial weight of it encircling his legs.
-He fell to his knees and grabbed at it with his hands.
+The creeping, ghostly boa was wrapping itself around his feet.
+He was surprised to feel its substantialweight encircling his legs.
+He fell to his knees and grabbed at it with bothhands.
 As quickly as it had come, the boa disappeared.

-Sun looked around him warily, took deep breaths to calm his heart, and shook his head.
+Sun looked around him warily, gulped deep breaths to calm his heart, and shook his head.
 There were no lights, red or otherwise.

-He felt around his body for bite marks or any other injuries.
-Other than his heart pounding, and the copious amount of sweat that was dripping off him, he seemed to be fine.
+He felt around his body for bite marks or other injuries.
+Other than his heart pounding and the sweat dripping off him, he seemed to be Okay.

 The sounds around him were reinserting themselves into the world.
 Close by a grasshopper was beginning its violin act for a mate.

-He pushed himself up from the ground and reached for his machete, but instead brought his hand up to his face.
+He pushed himself up from the ground and reached for his machete but instead brought his hand to his face.
 His hands were glowing a soft red.
 Then his bones glowed red heat through his skin.

 Intense pain followed the burn spreading through his limbs.
-He screamed and fell back to his knees.
-It didn’t make sense to him that he was seeing the details of his bones, so bright through his skin.
+He screamed and fell to his knees.
+It didn’t make sense to him that he saw the details of his bones, so bright through his skin.

 Viracocha opened his eyes.
-The first time in over 500 years that he had seen out of the eyes of a mortal body.
-The other mortal was bending over him.
+The first time in more than 500 years that he had seen out of the eyes of a mortal body.
+A mortal was bendingover him.